realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

 ## Abstract Classes = The Name of a "General Category or Group"  <a name="abstract-classes"></a>
 ###### abstract-classes
-  - ### BIG IDEA — Lets have a class that defines a general category of objects, but doesn't necessarily define the implementation details of the objects.
-That way we can create many different kinds of objects that all have the same "method signature," but have different implementations of the methods.
+  - ### BIG IDEA — Can we use the `class` as way to define a general category of objects, but doesn't necessarily define the implementation details of the objects?
+  - ### That way we can create many different kinds of objects with the same "method signature," but have different implementations of the methods.

     - ie: Like an `abstract class Document` that has a method called `view` doesn't necessarily implement how a document is viewed, only it's method definition.
 Any object that is a subtype of "Document" must have a `view`